bruhtus/bruhtus.github.io/content/posts/golang-simple-query-composer-with-text-template-and-pgx.md

 clause, or `order by` clause, or other things that is optional to the feature.

-My concern with the `text/template` approach is that i don't know the failure condition for `template.Must()`, so that might become a consideration when deciding to use this approach or not.
+My concern with the `text/template` approach is that i don't know the failure condition for `template.New().Parse()`, so that might become a consideration when deciding to use this approach or not.
 It's similar to when `google/uuid` package panic when using `uuid.New()`, you can check it out on [this issue about the context](https://github.com/google/uuid/issues/97).